Lysxia/coq-simple-io/README.md

 constructs that this library allows, so this library commits to none.

-A possible workflow is to generalize your program to any monad with a certain interface, specialize it to a mathematical monad (*e.g.*, state) for formal verification, and to IO for execution.
+A possible workflow is to generalize your program to any monad with a certain interface, specialize it to a mathematical monad (*e.g.*, state, or free monad) for formal verification, and to IO for execution.
 [coqffi](https://github.com/coq-community/coqffi) provides a toolchain for generating such interfaces from OCaml interfaces.